Frequently Asked Questions

-A non-refundable $15.00 late payment fee is assessed to all unpaid accounts that have not been paid by the tuition due date.
+A non-refundable $15 late payment fee is assessed to all unpaid accounts that have not been paid by the tuition due date.
 A non-refundable 1.5% finance charge is assessed on the 15th of each month on all open balances.
-A hold will be placed on all accounts not allowing registration until the balance is paid in full.
+A hold will be placed on all accounts, not allowing registration until the balance is paid in full.

 9. What happens if I overpay?

-Credits are not left on student account for upcoming trimesters.
+Credits are not left on student accounts for upcoming trimesters.
 Refund checks are issued when an account has a credit balance.
-Checks can be picked up at the cashier window during regular business hours.
+Checks can be picked up at the Cashier’s window during regular business hours.
 Proper photo identification must be presented to pick up a check.

 Yes.
-The Office of Financial Aid notifies the Student Accounts Manager when aid is ready and it is applied directly to your account.
+The Financial Aid Office notifies the Student Accounts Manager when aid is ready and it is applied directly to the student’s account.

 If your financial aid is awarded and accepted by the two weeks prior to the start of class, your refund check should be ready during the second week of the trimester.
 After the second week disbursements, refund checks can be issued up to 14 business days after federal loans have been applied to your student account.
-Refund checks can be picked up at the cashier window in Janse Hall (photo identification is required).
-Florida students' checks will be mailed to the Florida site for pickup at Student Services in the SPC Health Education Center Annex in St. Petersburg.
+Refund checks can be picked up at the Cashier’s window in Janse Hall in Lombard (photo identification is required).
+Florida students’ checks will be mailed to the Florida site for pickup at Student Services in the SPC Health Education Center Annex in St. Petersburg.

 View the University Refunds and Withdrawal Policy.
 The policy is also published in the Academic Bulletin.

 The refund policy applies to dropped courses and/or withdrawals.
-A student's account may be credited a pro-rated tuition refund depending on the drop or withdraw date.
+A student’s account may be credited a pro-rated tuition refund depending on the drop or withdraw date.
 Any credit on an account due to a dropped course or withdrawal will be refunded back to the Direct Loans.
-Depending on your financial aid status, dropping a class and/or withdrawing can cause a portion of your loans to be sent back to your Direct Loans leaving a balance due.
+Depending on a student’s financial aid status, dropping a class and/or withdrawing can cause a portion of the loans to be sent back to the Direct Loans leaving a balance due.